AlloMedia/DeliQuick/README.md

-# AlloFood - Home Delivery Service Application
+# DeliQuick - Home Delivery Service Application

-AlloFood is a full-stack home delivery service application built using MongoDB, Express, Node.js for the backend, and React for the frontend.
+DeliQuick is a full-stack home delivery service application built using MongoDB, Express, Node.js for the backend, and React for the frontend.
 The application includes features such as user authentication with JWT and 2FA, CRUD operations for client orders, delivery tracking, and an admin management system.

 ## Table of Contents